apache/arrow/docs/source/cpp/compute.rst

 Arithmetic functions
 ~~~~~~~~~~~~~~~~~~~~

-These functions expect two inputs of the same type and apply a given binary
+These functions expect two inputs of numeric type and apply a given binary
 operation to each pair of elements gathered from the inputs.
 If any of the
 input elements in a pair is null, the corresponding output element is null.
+Inputs will be cast to the :ref:`common numeric type <common-numeric-type>`
+(and dictionary decoded, if applicable) before the operation is applied.

 The default variant of these functions does not detect overflow (the result
 then typically wraps around).
 Each function is also available in an